 My mother was permitted to run up a tab for food, to which was paid at the end of the month, perhaps not always by my parents.
 My sisters and I waited quietly in front of the penny candy counter to both carry mother’s bags of delights and be given a choice of one piece of candy, before walking back home.

 My mom was second generation Syrian, perhaps a bit too much color for this little country village.
-Though my dad was Scandinavian, white as snow, and taught music to most of the villagers at the local school, I would often notice the way the men would look at my mother when she turned to walk away with her little girls.
+Though my dad was Scandinavian, white as snow, and taught music to most of the villagers at the local elementary school, I would often notice the way the men would look at my mother when she turned to walk away with her little girls.
 Much the same way I think I must have looked at that meat counter.